gditzler/eces436-dimred/assignment/README.md

 # Part 2 - Performing PCoA and plotting the results

 * Using the result from `Part 1`, perform PCoA using the Hellinger and Bray-Curtis distances for each of the four csv files.
 * Plot your results in 2D.
+Label the samples by the sex of the individuals for each of the sample sites.